 If a person has been awarded an NDSU degree and it is subsequently discovered that the person committed a serious breach of this code while attending the university, the university may, upon separate proceedings, elect to rescind the degree.
-See section 9.4.1 regarding graduation holds for similar reasons.
+See section 9.1 regarding graduation holds for similar reasons.

-10.2 Conditions Associated with Behavioral Sanctions
+7.2 Conditions

-10.2.1 Restitution
+Restitution

-A student may be required to repair, pay the cost for repair or pay for cost of replacement of any property damaged by the student.
+A student may be required to repair, pay the cost for repair or pay for cost of replacement of any university or state property damaged by the student.
 In each case, the goal will be to return the damaged property to its existing condition at the time of damage.
-The determination of the method used to calculate restitution shall be the responsibility of the hearing officer or board, taking into consideration the fair market value or cost to repair the damaged item(s).
+The determination of the method used to calculate restitution shall be the responsibility of the hearing officer or board chair, taking into consideration the fair market value or cost to repair the damaged item(s).
+In the case of personal injury, the responsible party may be required to cover the cost of medical care for others harmed as a result of the student’s actions.

 When available and appropriate, secondary markets may be utilized.
 The decision maker shall consider information and/or evidence provided by both parties to achieve a fair and just result.
-In the case of personal injury, the responsible party may be required to cover the cost of medical care for others harmed as a result of the student’s actions.
-Failure to make timely arrangements for restitution may result in the cancellation of the student’s registration, prevention of the student’s re-registration, or more severe sanctions including, but not limited to, behavioral suspension or expulsion.
+Failure to make timely arrangements for restitution may result in the cancellation of the student’s registration, prevention of the student’s re-registration, or more severe sanctions including, but not limited to, conduct suspension or expulsion.
 When the responsible party is a student organization, additional sanctions or terms and conditions also may be assigned for failure to make timely arrangements for restitution.

-10.2.2 Confiscation
+Confiscation

-In addition to items already seized as evidence, goods used or possessed in violation of university policies and/or local, state or federal laws including, but not limited to, falsified information or identification may be confiscated and not be returned to the student.
+In addition to items seized as evidence, goods used or possessed in violation of university policies and/or local, state or federal laws may be confiscated and not be returned to the student.
+This includes, but not limited to, falsified information or identification..

-10.2.3 Loss of Privileges
+Loss of Privileges

-A student may be denied various privileges customarily associated with being a student at NDSU.
-Such privileges include, but are not limited to, one or more of the following:
+A student may be denied various privileges associated with being a student at NDSU.
+Such privileges may include, but are not limited to, one or more of the following:

 a) Participating in or attending events sponsored by the university or by students,